Based on the Australian Bureau of Statistics estimated resident populations (SAPHaRI). Centre for Epidemiology and Evidence, NSW Ministry of Health.

 The shape of a pyramid quickly communicates the details of the population.
 Population pyramids that are triangular (broad at the base and narrow rapidly towards the top) indicate a large number of children and a small number of older people, which implies a high fertility rate, high death rate, and short life expectancy.
 A more rectangular shape reflects lower death rates, with most of the population living to old age.
 Migration patterns, for example young adults moving to urban areas and retired people moving to coastal areas, also affect the shape of the population pyramid.
 Changes in the shape of a population pyramid over time reflect the changing composition of the population, associated with changes in fertility, mortality and migration at each age.

-The Department of Planning and Environment.
+Department of Planning, Industry and Environment.
 New South Wales State and Local Government Area Population Projections.
-Available at http://www.planning.nsw.gov.au/en-au/deliveringhomes/populationandhouseholdprojections/data.aspx
+Available at: http://www.planning.nsw.gov.au/en-au/deliveringhomes/populationandhouseholdprojections/data.aspx

-Note from the NSW Department of Planning and Environment website: http://www.planning.nsw.gov.au/Research-and-Demography/Demography/Population-projections/NSW-Population-Projections-User-Guide
+Note from the NSW Department of Planning, Industry and Environment website.
+Available at: https://www.planning.nsw.gov.au/Research-and-Demography/Demography/Population-projections/NSW-Population-Projections-User-Guide

 • The NSW population is predominantly urban.
-In 2015 approximately 74.5% of the NSW population lived in major cities, 19.1% lived in inner regional areas, and 6.3% in outer regional and remote areas.
-In 2036, 78.0% of the NSW population are predicted to be living in major cities, 17.1% in inner regional areas and 4.9% in outer regional or remote areas.
+In 2016 approximately 75.0% of the NSW population lived in major cities, 18.8% lived in inner regional areas, and 6.2% in outer regional and remote areas.

-• In 2015 approximately 3.0% of the total population in NSW were Aboriginal and were relatively younger overall than the non-Aboriginal population.
-Of the total Aboriginal population in 2015, 11.9% were aged 0-4 years, compared with 6.3% of the non-Aboriginal population and 0.2% were aged 85 years and over, compared with 2.2% of the non-Aboriginal population .
+• In 2017 approximately 3.0% of the total population in NSW were Aboriginal and were relatively younger overall than the non-Aboriginal population.
+Of the total Aboriginal population in 2017, 11.8% were aged 0-4 years, compared with 6.1% of the non-Aboriginal population, and 0.2% were aged 85 years and over, compared with 2.2% of the non-Aboriginal population.